-Since 2008, informal meetings have been organized with other international organizations to enhance co-ordination of efforts with regard to projects on small arms and light weapons and conventional stockpiles of ammunition.
-The purpose of the meetings is to take stock of the projects relating to SALW and SCA being implemented by international organizations, to exchange lessons learned and best practices, and to coordinate on-going and future activities.
+Since 2008, informal meetings have been organized with other international organizations to enhance co-ordination of efforts with regard to projects on small arms and light weapons and stockpiles of conventional ammunition.
+The purpose of the meetings is to take stock of the projects relating to SALW and SCA being implemented by international organizations, to exchange lessons learned and best practices, and to co-ordinate ongoing and future activities.
 Such meetings are organized in accordance with the following modalities:

-- The one-day informal coordination meetings are held twice a year; - When applicable, the scope of such meetings may be expanded to accommodate relevant projects and issues outside the field of SALW and SCA.
+- The one-day informal co-ordination meetings are held twice a year; - When applicable, the scope of such meetings may be expanded to accommodate relevant projects and issues outside the field of SALW and SCA.

-8.3 Outreach to Partners for Cooperation
+8.3 Outreach to Partners for Co-operation

-On 8 November, a special meeting devoted to SALW was organized by the Irish Chair of the Asian Partners Contact Group.
+On 8 November, a special meeting devoted to SALW was organized by the Irish Chairmanship of the Asian Partners Contact Group.
 During the meeting, Australia made a statement illustrating the importance of the adoption of UNSCR 2117 on SALW.
 Head of the Wassenaar Arrangement made a presentation on SALW controls in the context of Arrangement.

-Expert presentations were also delivered by UNODC, the Chairperson of the Informal Group of Friends on SALW and a representative of the Conflict Prevention Centre highlighting possible areas of engagement with Asian Partners.
+Expert presentations were also delivered by UNODC, the chairperson of the Informal Group of Friends on SALW and a representative of the Conflict Prevention Centre highlighting possible areas of engagement with the Asian Partners.